 While Lubetzky didn’t build a nonprofit, he talks in-depth about his focus to impact the world and other companies by implementing a “not-only-for-profit” model.

 The book is actually about the KIND corporation’s history and mission.
 Lubetzky takes a straightforward approach to learn how to run a rewarding business you are passionate about.
 The message in this book is to be kind to yourself, kind to others, and stay focused on your passion.

 This is one of the nonprofit books that will inspire you and motivate you to keep working for the mission of your nonprofit!

 “I’m conscious of my role as KIND’s founder and CEO and my responsibility to hold myself to the highest possible standard of ethics and human behavior.”

 From smaller nonprofits to grassroots movements and the big established organizations, strong leadership is vital.
 And great leadership can be difficult to cultivate.
-Keeping up to date and investing in one’s own personal and professional growth can help acquire the necessary leadership qualities.
+Keeping up to date and investing in one’s own personal and professional growth can help one acquire the necessary leadership qualities.

-From inspiring The Promise of a Pencil, Do the Kind Thing and The Blue Sweater to the practical Forces for Good, The Networked Nonprofit and Switch, to the thought-provoking The Tipping Point, Start with the Why, The Lean Startup and Charity Case, these books offer great solutions.
+From inspiring The Promise of a Pencil, Do the Kind Thing, and The Blue Sweater to the practical Forces for Good, The Networked Nonprofit and Switch, to the thought-provoking The Tipping Point, Start with the Why, The Lean Startup and Charity Case, these books offer great solutions.